CHILD-GRIEF-RESOURCES-STORE.COM

 children develop a lifelong, healthy

 response to loss.
-In
+When

-When Children Grieve,
+Children Grieve, the

-the authors offer a cutting-edge volume
+authors offer a cutting-edge volume to

-to free children from the false idea of
+free children from the false idea of

 "not feeling bad" and to empower them